braidn/Knowledge-Repo/ReactJsPatterns.md

 * Components can be thought of as their own little isolated systems.
   * They have their own state, input and output.
 * Using `props.children` we can keep our composed functions agnostic and dependency free.
   * this is due to pretty much anything be able to be passed down through props.
+* If we need to get reference to a DOM element there is the [`ref` keyword][2]

 ###Higher-order Components